Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

-Figure \ref{fig:r2_parte2_compara} and Supplementary Figure 6 present the results regarding the performance metric in \eqref{eq:r2_PARTE2} and MSE, respectively, for the best model configurations.
-The metric \eqref{eq:r2_PARTE2} was used as a reference for choosing the best model configurations to be compared in Figure \ref{fig:r2_parte2_compara}, as it was done for Tables \ref{tab:melhores02_parte2} and \ref{tab:melhores20_parte2}.
-At the same time, for Supplementary Figure 6, the MSE itself was the reference metric for defining the best model settings.
+Figure \ref{grBLASSO} and Supplementary Figure 10 present the results regarding the performance metric in \eqref{eq:r2_PARTE2} and MSE, respectively, for the best model configurations.
+The metric \eqref{eq:r2_PARTE2} was used as a reference for choosing the best model configurations to be compared in Figure \ref{grBLASSO}, as it was done for Tables \ref{tab:melhores02_parte2} and \ref{tab:melhores20_parte2}.
+Whereas, for Supplementary Figure 10, the MSE itself was the reference metric for defining the best model settings.
 Thus, the comparison via MSE becomes fair.
 Turning the analysis to the results from data with low dispersion ($\sigma = 0.2$), regardless of the metric being analyzed, slightly better performance of the competing methods can be observed in comparison to the two versions of the proposed model, especially when using the metric \eqref{eq:r2_PARTE2} as a reference.
-As for the data with greater dispersion, the models present similar goodness of fit and estimation accuracy.
+As for the data with greater dispersion, the models present similar goodness-of-fit and estimation accuracy.

+Note that for the BGLSS, in one replication with low dispersion ($\sigma=0.2$), the method had its worst performance, resulting in an outlier (for both evaluated metrics).
+Figure \ref{grBLASSO} and Supplementary Figure 10 omit this outlier since we adjusted the scale to focus on the interquartile range region to enable the comparison across the boxplots.

-Finally, Figure \ref{coefs3e5_compara_modelos} shows the estimates obtained in each replication for the third and fifth functional coefficients for each model and each level of data dispersion.
-In this case, the performance metric in \eqref{eq:r2_PARTE2} was used as a reference for choosing the model configurations to be compared.
-When $\sigma = 20$, it is noticeable that there is a smaller dispersion of the estimated functional coefficients in the versions of the proposed model compared to the competing models.
-This observation is valid both for the third and fifth functional coefficients.
+Finally, Figures \ref{coefs3e5_compara_modelos_sigma_02} and \ref{coefs3e5_compara_modelos_sigma_20} show the estimates obtained in each replication for the third and fifth functional coefficients for each method and each level of data dispersion.
+In this case, the performance metric in \eqref{eq:r2_PARTE2} was used as a reference to choose the model configurations to compare.
+When $\sigma = 20$, it is noticeable that there is a smaller dispersion of the estimated functional coefficients obtained by our proposed model (first row of Figure \ref{coefs3e5_compara_modelos_sigma_20}) compared to the grLASSO, grMCP and grSCAD competing models.
+This observation is valid for both the third and the fifth functional coefficients.